pottendo/pottendo-Pi1541/README.md

 However, the code compiles and runs in principle on those platforms; due to the limits of those uControllers Pi1541 won't run.
 The code can be used as base for further more powerful uControllers providing sufficient memory and performance to handel Pi1541 hard realtime requirements.

 **Attention**: the operating temperature is substantially higher than with the original kernel (legacy build).
 It is recommended to use _active_ cooling as of now.
 Raspeberry PIs normally protect themselves through throtteling.
 This should work latest at 85C - you may lower this threshold via `cmdline.txt` using e.g. `socmaxtemp=78`.

+For Pi3B models there're further parameters set in `config.txt`: `temp_soft_limit=70` and `temp_limit=80`.
+PI3B's protect themselves by down-clocking from 1400MHz to 1200MHz when reaching the `temp_soft_limit`.
+This may degrade compatibility for complex fast-loaders.

 ## TODOs